 They may criticize and accuse you of being selfish, and uncaring for eating the last bit of something, and will expect a perfectly delivered apology, and prompt replacement of the consumed food item, but when they finish off the last of the something, don’t dare point it out, unless you are willing to spend hours going to war over a banana, or a can of Red Bull or ________(insert blank).

 Narcissists’ reactions will be completely disproportionate to the situation.
 This tactic is intended to wear the target down and cause them to doubt themselves.
 Where normal people would just apologize, admit fault, and move on, narcissists would rather ruin an entire weekend in Tahiti, defending their make-believe morality.
-They only want to be perceived in the best possible light and will brow-beat you with their toolbox of manipulation tactics, until you wearily wave your white flag and concede.
+They only want to be perceived in the best possible light and will brow-beat you with their toolbox of manipulation tactics, until you wearily wave your white flag and surrender.

 Copyright © 2015 Bree Bonchay.
 All Rights Reserved.